Nosto/wiki-docs/implementing-nosto/implement-search/using-search-templates-starter/getting-started.md

 npm run dev
 ```

-In this mode, the components are rendered into the page using [React Portals](https://react.dev/reference/react-dom/createPortal), targeting the elements you define with CSS selectors in `src/config.tsx`.
+In this mode, the components are rendered into the page using [React Portals](https://react.dev/reference/react-dom/createPortal), targeting the elements you define with CSS selectors in `src/config.ts`.
 Note that without correct selectors, the components will not appear in the page at all.
 After the injection step, the rest of the application behaves nearly the same as it would in native mode.

 > **Entry point:** `src/entries/injected.tsx`

-To use this mode effectively:

-1. Configure CSS selectors in `src/config.ts` to match your site's elements
+Configure CSS selectors in `src/config.ts` to match your store's elements.
+To test the injected result on your actual store, use `nosto st dev` instead of the Vite dev server.
-2. Ensure your site is accessible for injection
-3. Test on your actual store to see real integration

 **Native Mode**